 Candidates for a neck lift include those who have concerns about looseness of the skin and muscle in their neck or who have noticed excess fat accumulate in their neck over time.
 Most candidates range in age from 40s to 70s.

-A consultation is recommended to determine candidacy for the procedure, because there may be factors that preclude this procedure for certain individuals.
+A consultation is essential to determine candidacy for the procedure, because there may be factors that preclude this procedure for certain individuals.
 Furthermore, plastic surgery of the neck can produce varying results.
 A consultation will help establish reasonable expectations about what a neck lift can and cannot accomplish as well as any anatomic and/or physiological factors that may influence your results.
+As with all facial plastic surgery procedures, results can vary.

 Recovery from a neck lift is specific to the individual.
 The duration of recovery will vary from person to person.
 The recovery time from a neck lift procedure is approximately 10 to 14 days for most individuals.